-- 12.1.
-Place qualified small and minority businesses and women's business enterprises on solicitation lists. - 12.2.
-Assuring that small and minority businesses, and women's business enterprises are solicited whenever they are potential sources. - 12.3.
-Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce. - 12.4.
-Dividing total requirements, when economically feasible, into smaller tasks or guantities to permit maximum participation by small and minority businesses, and women's business enterprises. - 12.5.
-Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority businesses, and women's business enterprises. - 12.6.
-Requiring the prime CONSULTANT/CONTRACTOR/VENDOR, if subcontracts are to be let, to take the five previous affirmative steps.
+- ensure that small and minority businesses, women's business enterprises, and labor surplus area firms are used when possible. - 12.1.1 Place qualified small and minority businesses and women's business enterprises on solicitation lists. - 12.1.2 Assuring that small and minority businesses, and women's business enterprises are solicited whenever they are potential sources. - 12.1.3Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce. - 12.1.4Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women's business enterprises. - 12.1.5 Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority businesses, and women's business enterprises. - 12.1.6Requiring the prime CONSULTANT/CONTRACTOR/VENDOR, if subcontracts are to be let, to take the five previous affirmative steps.